9. Database access

 ![]() |

-- in [2]: the generated DLL will be named [ ImpotsV7-dao.dll]
+- in [2]: the DLL generated will be called [ImpotsV7-dao.dll]

-- in [3]: after generating (F6) the project, the [dao/bin/Release] folder contains the DLL [ImpotsV7-dao.dll].
-It also contains the configuration file [App.config] renamed to [DLL name].config.
+- in [3]: after project generation (F6), the folder [dao/bin/Release] contains the DLL [ImpotsV7-dao.dll].
+It also contains the configuration file [App.config] renamed [name DLL].config.
 This is standard in Visual Studio.

 ![]() |

-- in [1]: the tests were successful.
+- in [1]: tests passed.
 We now consider the [dao] layer operational.
-Its DLL contains all the classes in the project, including the test classes.
-These are unnecessary.
-We rebuild the DLL to exclude the test classes.
+Its DLL contains all the project's classes, including the test classes.
+These are no longer needed.
+We rebuild DLL to exclude the test classes.

 - in [2]: the [tests] folder is excluded from the project

 - in [3]: the new project.
 This is regenerated by pressing F6 to generate a new DLL.
-It is this DLL that will be used by the application’s [business] and [ui] layers.
+This DLL will be used by the application's [metier] and [ui] layers.

 ![]() |